tonaljs/tonal/docs/DOCUMENTATION.md

+Get the pitch of a given frequency.

-Given a frequency, get the pitch.
-It will round the frequency to the nearest pitch frequency
+It will round the frequency to the nearest pitch frequency.
+Use `cents` function if you need to know the difference between the the frequency and the pitch.

 __Arguments:__